RedinDisguise/adventofcode2018/README.md

+# Advent of Code 2018
-# Input and Solutions for Advent of Code 2018 by RedInDisguise
+Input and Solutions for Advent of Code 2018 by RedInDisguise